Agosto/iotcore-raspbian-demo/README.md

 - Green (every 1 min)

 ### NPM Scripts
 You can start / stop or reset device keys using npm if needed.
-(Note you can also reset the device keys using the Android Test App)
+(Note you can also reset the device keys using the Android Test app so you will most likely not need to do this)

 Change to the install directory (/opt/iotcore-raspbian-demo) before performing commands.
 **reset** - reset device by deleting keys and stored settings